jolson88/damu/README.md

 - An object that has an id property: *the `user` parameter expected by `getRecords`*
 - An array of records: *the array returned from the `getRecords` function*

+We also have an added dimension of sync/async to worry about that limits our ability to directly compose functions together.

 So it isn't as simple as two functions + one data structure like the first example was.
-We are needing to remember (and possibly interact) with **six** different objects/concepts, for two simple functions.
+We are needing to remember (and possibly interact) with **six** different concepts plus sync/async, for two simple functions.
 Even more insidious is that these four data structures are implicit: based on function parameters and return values.
 These data structures are custom to each individual function, so breaking them out to their own create functions/types/classes doesn't solve our dependency problem.
 It only makes it a little more visible.

 While this problem may not seem significant when dealing with a small number of functions, it can quickly become unwieldy as the number of functions in the source code continues to grow.
 If we had ten functions pipelined and composed together like this, we would be dealing with **30** unique objects (ten functions, and each function's input and return value).